film coated tablets

 Tell your doctor or nurse if you have allergies to any other medicines, foods, preservatives

 Your doctor will want to know if you are prone to allergies.

 Also tell your doctor if you have any of the following problems:

-Lung problems or problems breathing.
+Lung disorders or problems breathing, including pain while breathing.

 Check with your doctor if you think any of these may apply to you.